jhruppert/precip_class_column/README.md

 # precip_class
 This repository contains a modified version of WRF's RRTMG scheme "module_ra_rrtmg_lw.F" that includes a column-based precipitation classification algorithm as a switch to ICLOUD (for removing cloud interaction).
+Modified from WRFv4.3.1.

 Coded by James Ruppert and Emily Luschen of the University of Oklahoma.